OpenStreetMap

 Downloading data

-OpenStreetMap itself, that is, openstreetmap.org offers fairly limited ways of downloading data; you can download either all the data within a fairly small bounding box as an XML file, or you can download a compressed version (.pbf
+The main OpenStreetMap website offers fairly limited ways of downloading data: you can download all the data within a fairly small bounding box as an XML file, or download a compressed version (.pbf) of the entire planet.
+Unless you’re a professional database administrator with some time to kill (and disk space!), I wouldn’t recommend the latter option.
+The XML file format looks something like this:

 <?xml version="1.0" encoding="UTF-8"?>

-osm version="0.6" generator="openstreetmap-cgimap 2.0.1 (3529599 spike-06.openstreetmap.org)" copyright="OpenStreetMap and contributors" attribution="http://www.openstreetmap.org/copyright" license="http://opendatacommons.org/licenses/odbl/1-0/">
+<osm version="0.6" generator="openstreetmap-cgimap 2.0.1 (3529599 spike-06.openstreetmap.org)" copyright="OpenStreetMap and contributors" attribution="http://www.openstreetmap.org/copyright" license="http://opendatacommons.org/licenses/odbl/1-0/">

 <bounds minlat="43.8697990" minlon="-79.7034210" maxlat="43.8708900" maxlon="-79.7012510"/>